84em/84em-file-integrity-checker/README.md

 ## License

-This plugin is proprietary software owned by 84EM.
+This plugin is licensed under the MIT License.

 ## Credits